 Obtain a current revision of the selected test procedures and associated documentation (e.g., electrical diagrams, piping and instrumentation drawings, calibration records, etc.) in sufficient time to allow a procedure review to be completed prior to the date scheduled for the test.
 Review the procedures for technical adequacy and completeness.
 If deficiencies are noted during this review, identify these conditions to the responsible organization for disposition in their corrective action program.

-Review the DCD, FSAR, , Technical Specifications, and facility license.
+Review the Design Control Document (DCD), FSAR, Safety Evaluation Report, Technical Specifications, and facility license.
 Verify that the test procedure adequately address FOAK test requirements, license condition requirements, license commitments, and NRC requirements relating to preoperational tests (including RG 1.68 and the RGs referenced in RG 1.68) and any associated ITAAC.

 Ensure that important equipment performance attributes are adequately confirmed by the preoperational test and any associated ITAAC.
 The focus of this review should be on the technical adequacy of the test procedure to accomplish the preoperational test and the ITAAC rather than the format of the document.